Fébé Potgieter-Gqubule: ANC National Executive Committee

 In the run-up to the ANC's 55th National Conference in December 2022, Potgieter-Gqubule was again touted as a possible candidate for the Deputy Secretary-General position, this time as part of a slate aligned to incumbent ANC President Cyril Ramaphosa.
 Although endorsed by the Provincial Executive Committee of the Northern Cape ANC for the Secretary-General position, she was formally nominated for the Deputy Secretary-General position by local party branches.
 Though she received fewer nominations than the other candidate, Nomvula Mokonyane, her candidacy received the support of the national leadership of the ANC Women's League despite Mokonyane's own status as a league stalwart.
-Potgieter-Gqubule was expected to run on a slate aligned to Ramaphosa but, when the elective conference began, it was announced that she had declined the Deputy Secretary-General nomination by email, according to the Mail & Guardian without providing any advance notice to her allies in the pro-Ramaphosa camp.
+Potgieter-Gqubule was expected to run on a slate aligned to Ramaphosa but, when the elective conference began, it was announced that she had declined the Deputy Secretary-General nomination in written communications with the ANC Electoral Committee, according to the Mail & Guardian.
+Potgieter-Gqubule did stand for election as additional member of the ANC NEC, and after her election, was appointed as ANC Head of Policy and Research, a position she occupies since 2023.